Georgia Republicans join call to overturn Roe v. Wade

 A spokesperson for Woodall confirmed he did not sign the brief but did not provide a comment.

-Collins, who has become a national figure during President Donald Trump impeachment hearings, said in a statement to CNHI that as a father and a pastor, he believes “we have a sacred responsibility to protect the lives of unborn children.”
+Collins, who has become a national figure during President Donald Trump impeachment hearings, said in a statement to The Valdosta Daily Times that as a father and a pastor, he believes “we have a sacred responsibility to protect the lives of unborn children.”

 “The Supreme Court will soon face a critical decision as they consider whether to uphold Louisiana’s pro-life law,” Collins said, “and I’m proud to join my colleagues in urging the court to protect both the dignity of unborn children and the health of vulnerable mothers.”